Last updated: January 16, 2022

 Official website with visitor information: Australian War Memorial.

 A visit to Canberra isn’t complete without a visit to Parliament House.
-Take a guided tour through Australia’s halls of power, including the House of Representatives and the Senate Chamber, places you may have only seen on TV.
+Take a guided tour through Australia’s halls of power, including the House of Representatives and the Senate Chamber.

 With an educated guide beside you, you will learn about our political system, how important laws are passed, and other fascinating stories from our political history.
 The building itself is a striking piece of architecture, and you can learn about the vision behind the design and the vast collection of artworks that adorn its walls.